CALL US TODAY

 A casing and finishing nail both have a similar head, however, they differ in shape.
 The finishing nail has an almost flat small head that is just slightly bigger than the shank; this allows for countersinking without slipping or gouging wood when installing nails by using pointed tips on each end of these tools which makes them easier to use compared with other types like roundhead ones (which would need sharp edges).

-“Roofing” nails are essential for holding your roof together and preventing it from falling off or being blown away by the wind.
-Roof tiles need these stronghold fasteners, which come in a variety of different lengths; they’re typically 1 to 2 inches long with an asphalt surface that allows them better purchase on whatever material you use (such as shingle).
-The head should match what kind like boards too: broad aluminum heads will get stuck easily while smaller flathead types work well when installation requires more precision, such as around chimneys.
+Roofing nails, also referred to as underlayment nails, are essential for holding your roof and roofing materials like house wrap and shingles together and preventing them from falling off or being blown away by the wind.
+Roof tiles particularly need these stronghold fasteners, which come in a variety of different lengths; they’re typically 1 to 2 inches long with an asphalt surface that allows them better purchase on whatever material you use (such as shingle).
+The head should match what kind of boards too: broad aluminum heads will get stuck easily while smaller flathead types work well when installation requires more precision, such as around chimneys.

 With a wide head and flat blade, the tack nail is what you need for fixing carpets to floorboards or stretching fabric upholstery onto wood.